In the column to the right are links to step-by-step instructions that will help students register for classes in MyUWF.

 Holds: Students must agree to the Financial Responsibility Statement they receive in My Messages in MyUWF.
 If a student does not agree to this message, a Financial Responsibility Hold will prevent registration.
 For more information go to Holds.

-New freshmen and transfer students must attend Orientation prior to registration.
+New freshmen students must attend Orientation prior to registration.
 For additional information, please see the Orientation website.
 Please use the Student Schedule Organization Tools for assistance with organizing your schedule.

-The UWF Financial Aid Office cannot award financial aid to a student for classes that do not count toward his/her degree or minor program.
+The UWF Office of Financial Aid and Scholarships cannot award financial aid to a student for classes that do not count toward his/her degree or minor program.
 U.S. Department of Education regulation states that classes not counting towards a student’s degree or other recognized credential cannot be used to determine Title IV aid eligibility.

 Any student who receives financial aid for classes that do not count towards their degree program will be liable for any funds that need to be returned to the Department of Education.